 - Core and peel the apples.
 Chop them into fine pieces.

-- Place in a bowl and sprinkle 2 cups of sugar over the diced apples; combine well; cover and refrigerate for 1-hour.
+- Place cored and diced apples in a large mixing bowl and sprinkle 2 cups of sugar over the diced apples; combine well; cover and refrigerate for 1-hour.

 - This marinating step is critical to the recipe as the sugar and apples form a liquid that thins the batter.